 Leading the SSCI’s development and activities

-The SSCI is co-chaired by Hugo Byrnes, Vice President of Product Integrity of Ahold Delhaize, and Vineet Khanna, Vice President of Supply Chain of Nestlé.
+The SSCI Coalition Steering Committee is co-chaired by Hugo Byrnes, Vice President of Product Integrity of Ahold Delhaize, and Vineet Khanna, Vice President of Supply Chain of Nestlé.

-The SSCI Coalition, consisting of 20 CGF members, has the mission of shaping the SSCI’s strategy and driving its development.
+The Steering Committee, consisting of 20 CGF members, has the mission of shaping the SSCI’s strategy and driving its development.
 It oversees the actions of the SSCI’s Technical Working Groups, provides the final recognition of SSCI benchmark applicants, and acts as a champion for the SSCI’s vision in their own companies to meet the SSCI’s overarching objective of driving meaningful change.

 Currently, there are 20 members of the Sustainable Supply Chain Initiative.